Kullback-Leibler aggregation and misspecified generalized linear models: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:gam}, we recall a few important results about generalized linear models and some of their extensions.
-Then, in Section~\ref{sec:KLag}, we define the problem of Kullback-Leibler aggregation, which is the counterpart of generalized linear models but in a aggregation framework where the model may be misspecified.
+In the next section, we define the problem of Kullback--Leibler aggregation, in the context of misspecified generalized linear models.
 In particular, we exhibit a natural measure of performance that suggests the use of constrained likelihood maximization to solve it.
-Exact oracle inequalities, both in expectation and with high probability are gathered in Section~\ref{sec:mainUB} and their optimality for finite $M$ and $n$ is assessed in Section~\ref{sec:low}.
-These oracle inequalities for the case of large $M$ are illustrated on a logistic regression problem, similar to the problem of training a boosting algorithm, in Section~\ref{sec:examples}.
-Finally, Section~\ref{SEC:proofs} contains the proofs of the main results together with useful properties on the concentration and the moments of sums of random variables with distribution in an exponential family.
+Exact oracle inequalities, both in expectation and with high probability, are gathered in Section~\ref{secmainUB} and their optimality for finite $M$ and $n$ is assessed in Section~\ref{seclow}.
+These oracle inequalities for the case of large $M$ are illustrated on a logistic regression problem, similar to the problem of training a boosting algorithm, in Section~\ref{secexamples}.
+Finally, Section~\ref{SECproofs} contains the proofs of the main results together with useful properties on the concentration and the moments of sums of random variables with distribution in an exponential family.